lokalni/kl-backend/README.md

 ### Moderator users

-Browsable interface allows for listing groups and manage students in a given group.
+Browsable interface allows for listing groups and managing students in a given group.

 Moderator might use following features:
 - Login using username and password or by using quick login url like http://localhost:8080/l/NAU1
 - Create or delete group
   Add or delete student within a group
 - Reset student personal access link in case it's lost or disclosed
 - Create and join new lesson.
-Starting new lesson will create new BBB room and allow all students assigned to a group to join active room using their personal links.
+Starting new lesson will allocate new BBB room and allow all students assigned to a group to join active room using their personal links.